Anindya-Prithvi/ObsidianNotes/ADA/Lecture 12.md

 2. Each wizard tries each wand at most once.
 3. Once a wand has a holder, it never becomes free (it just gets a new wizard).
 However a wizard is dobee, they may become *free*.

-**Note:** If the position of wands and wizards were flipped we may get a different stable matching.
+**Note:** If the position of wands and wizards were flipped we may get a different stable matching. (move to bottom of the page)

 **Termination:** Using observation 2, we see that $n$ wizard can try at most $n$ wands.
 Therefore, by $\mathcal{O}(n^2)$ we shall be done.